reportportal/docs/src/md/src/GettingStarted/Integrations.md

 8. Confirm data in the form

-After E-mail server integration adding, the configration will be applyed to all projects on the instance.
+After E-mail server integration adding, the configuration will be applied to all projects on the instance.

 >**Note:** In case you unlink your project settings from Global settings, for the chosen project